peruukki/nhl-score-api/README.md

     pre-game stats), with the fields:
     - `divisionRank` *(string)*: the team's regular season ranking in their division (based on point percentage); this comes as a *string* value from the NHL Stats API
     - `leagueRank` *(string)*: the team's regular season ranking in the league (based on point percentage); this comes as a *string* value from the NHL Stats API
-- `currentStats` object: each teams’ *current* (ie. after the game if it has finished and NHL have updated their stats) season statistics, with the fields:
+- `currentStats` object: each teams’ current (ie. after the game if it has finished and NHL have updated their stats) season statistics *on the game date*, with the fields:
   - `records` object: each teams’ record for this regular/playoff season, with the fields:
     - `wins` *(number)*: win count (earning 2 pts)
     - `losses` *(number)*: regulation loss count (0 pts)